Policy Press

 This book, based on original research, highlights the evolving role of mediators who assist families without legal support.
 By doing so, it reveals a contemporary vision of family justice that addresses some of the challenges in today’s landscape.

-Rachael Blakey is Assistant Professor of Law at the University of Warwick.
+Rachael Blakey is Associate Professor of Law at the University of Warwick.

 1. Introduction